 Chevrolet Suburban car insurance rates for different trims

-The table below shows the average annual insurance premiums for various trims of the Chevrolet Suburban.
+The table below shows the average yearly insurance costs for different trims of the Chevrolet Suburban.

 Vehicle trimAnnual ratesSix-month ratesMonthly rates